Dhunsheth/dash_python_dashboard/README.md

 As a permanent solution, the date selector was retired, and as a result, the entire data set could be used.
 We concluded that having access to the full amount of data was more important than having a "cool" date selector feature.
 In addition, the UI, graphics, and layout of the app were all changed in the imporved version - based on the peer review feedback and our own thoughts.
 Most importantly, a KPI Summary bar was added on the left to help highlight some of the key information from the plots on the right.

+### App Outline
+The dashboard is broken into 3 tabs:
+1. **Rider Trend Analysis**
+2. **Station Analysis**
+3. **Station Map**

+Each tab has a KPI summary section on the left which highlight key metrics from the visualizations.

+The Rider Trend Analysis tab contains 3 graphs, which show either number of rides started or average duration of ride, on an hourly, daily, and monthly basis.
+The number of rides are bar graphs plotted using altair and average duration are line graphs.

+The Station Analysis tab also contains 3 graphs.
+The first 2 are heatmaps comparing specific stations based on daily and hourly, while the third is a multi-station heatmap by hour.
+All 3 maps are subject to the same comparison metric chosen at the top from a series of radio buttons.
+The 3rd graph, contains a multi-select dropdown allowing for multiple stations to be selected, with the default being the top 4 stations.
+Order of stations in all dropdowns is in descending order by total number of rides.

+The Station Map tab shows a geographical plot with markings which indicate the bike stations.
+Based on the number of stations selected from the drop down at the top, ie. 50 chosen then the top 50 stations will be marked.
+The top and bottom stations will be marked with a different colored marker compared to the other stations.

+All colors and UI have been synced using HTML or CSS to give a better visual appeal - from the dropdown background, to graph plots, mouse hovers, text colors, etc.

 ### Improved Dash App

 ![Deployed Dash App](dash_app_v2.jpg)